openvino-dev-samples/chatglm3.openvino/README.md

 * `--model_id` - path (absolute path) to be used from Huggngface_hub (https://huggingface.co/models) or the directory
   where the model is located.
-* `--output` - the address where the converted model is saved
+* `--output` - the path where the converted model is saved
 * If you have difficulty accessing `huggingface`, you can try to use `mirror-hf` to download

   Linux